Kirsten-T/SentimentAnalysis_GENOME/README.md

 ### GENOME events

 GENOME events are the unit of analysis.
-The relevant events are retrieved by filtering on **Location country = Ukraine** and **Actor country = Ukraine or Russia**.
-This filter is driven by the angle itself, not merely by the case
+From the full GENOME dataset, we keep only events where **Location country = Ukraine** and **Actor country = Ukraine or Russia**.

-study: a public-sentiment layer can only enrich events for which public discourse exists in the selected communities, so restricting to Ukraine/Russia events in these subreddits' domain is the correct data-preparation step for the angle.
+This filter follows from the angle itself, not just from the case study.
+The angle enriches an event with the public's reaction to it, so it only works for events that people have widely discussed in the two selected subreddits.

 ### Reddit